SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/03-configure-data-model-in-power-bi-desktop.md

 	![Picture 8](Linked_image_Files/08-design-report-in-power-bi-desktop-enhanced_image6.png)

-1. Complete the sign in process using the same account used to sign in to the Azure portal.
+1. Select work or school account.
+Complete the sign in process using the same account used to sign in to the Azure portal.

 1. Enter the Lab username in **Enter your email address** page.
     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>